 The region is home to hundreds of impressive wine farms and estates, each with their own interpretation of the grape and many with fine restaurants, leaving you spoilt for choice when deciding on where to do a tasting, especially if your time is limited.

 It’s therefore essential to have a local expert guiding you to the best of them, which is where the eyeseeAfrica in-house sommelier comes into play.
 Meet Lara Jordaan, whose passion and ever-increasing appreciation for the nectar of the gods has inspired her to pursue a career in the wine/hospitality industry.

 – About Lara Jordaan

-Born in Namibia, Lara discovered her love for wine while studying in Stellenbosch, going on to start her career in the wine industry in 2002.
-From there she gained experience at various top wine farms, including Blaauwklippen, Neil Ellis, Rust & Vrede and Delaire, before joining Caroline’s Fine Wine Cellar, a highly reputed boutique Wine Store in Cape Town in 2007.
+Born in Namibia, Lara discovered her love for wine while studying LAW in Stellenbosch, going on to start her career in the wine industry in 2002.
+From there she gained experience at various top wine farms, including Neil Ellis, Rust&Vrede, Delaire Graff and Creation, before joining Caroline’s Fine Wine Cellar, a highly reputed boutique Wine Store in Cape Town in 2007.

-Lara, now a Sommelier with extensive experience, divides her time between La Mouette Restaurant where she oversees all wine and beverage selections, and La Colombe Restaurant where she assists with their wine lists and pairings.
-La Colombe was recently voted the country’s second best restaurant in the Eat Out Awards 2016.
+Lara, now a sommelier and beverage consultant with extensive experience, divides her time between La Mouette Restaurant and Upper Bloem Restaurant where she oversees all wine and beverage selections, and FYN Restaurant where she assists with their wine lists and pairings.
+FYN was recently voted the country’s fifth-best restaurant in the Eat Out Awards 2019.

 These are Lara’s choices and where she recommends you visit to learn from the guardians of the land about the characteristics of the location, while you taste their finest wines and are mentored in the unique style and commitment of the winemakers.